First X Model Attempt

 I will likely use this model to make a calculator that predicts the amount of DNA a person can share with various relatives.
 Additionally, I could make one for combinations of various relatives just like in the autosomal calculator.
 The X chromosome model could even be coupled with the autosomal model at some point.
 But first, I would rather modify the autosomal model to take into account differences in recombination frequencies between mothers and fathers.

 Feel free to ask me about modeling & simulation, genetic genealogy, or genealogical research.
 To see my articles on Medium, click here.
-And check out my nifty calculator that’s based on the autosomal version of this model.
+And try out a nifty calculator that’s based on the first of my three genetic models.
 It lets you find the amount of an ancestor’s DNA you have when combined with various relatives.
 And most importantly, check out these ranges of shared DNA percentages or shared centiMorgans, which are the only published values that match known standard deviations.
 The cover photograph for this article shows the greatest likely line of X Chromosome inheritance for my family.